devicons/devicon/README.md

 Devicon aims to gather all logos representing development languages and tools.
 Each icon comes in several versions: font/svg, original/plain/line, colored/not colored, wordmark/no wordmark.

-Devicon it's 80+ icons and 200+ versions.
+Devicon has 80+ icons and 200+ versions.
 And it's growing!

 See all available icons on the [new website](https://devicons.github.io/devicon/).